moxystudio/next-with-moxy/docusaurus/docs/what-is-included/environment-variables.md

 ## Runtime configuration

-While build-time environments are prefereable, there are some scenarios where they might pose a problem.
+While build-time environments are preferable, there are some scenarios where they might pose a problem.
 One scenario is when it's impossible or unfesable to having to rebuild the project when configuration changes.
 If that's the case, you may use [runtime configuration](https://nextjs.org/docs#runtime-configuration) instead.

 > ⚠️ Be aware that runtime configuration will make your project incompatible with serverless deployments and static optimization.